lucywang000/clj-statecharts/docs/content/docs/get-started.md

 * Define a machine
 * Define a service that runs the machine
 * Send events to trigger transitions on this machine.
+* Use functions like `fsm/value` or `fsm/context` to get the current state value & context.

 {{< loadcode "samples/src/statecharts-samples/basic.clj" >}}